Campbell's Bay, Quebec

 Campbell's Bay is a municipality in Pontiac Regional County Municipality in western Quebec, Canada.
 Its population in 2021 was 705.

 It is the county seat and is home to most government offices for the county, including the Sûreté du Québec, and has French and English elementary schools.
 Campbell's Bay is in the heart of the Pontiac, as it is situated between Shawville and Fort-Coulonge.
-It also lies completely enclosed by the municipality of Litchfield on all sides, with the exception of the Ottawa River to the west.
+It also lies completely enclosed by the municipality of Litchfield on all sides, except for the Ottawa River to the west.

 Campbell's Bay is the seat of the judicial district of Pontiac.

 History

 In 1851, Lieutenant Donald Campbell, a member of the Scottish Regiment, received a large tract of land along a bay of the Ottawa River (now known as Lac à Campbell), which was named after him.
 He settled there and operated a sawmill.
-In 1888, the Campbell's Bay Post Office opened and in 1904, the village municipality was formed when it separated from Litchfield.
+In 1888, the Campbell's Bay Post Office opened, and in 1904, the village municipality was formed when it separated from Litchfield.

 A hanging took place in 1935 in Campbell's Bay Court Yard.
-Michael Bradley was convicted for the murder of five family members.
+Michael Bradley was convicted of the murder of five family members.
 He was the last person to be hanged in Campbell's Bay.

 In 2003, it changed status from Village Municipality to (regular) Municipality.